khandid3/42/README.md

 *- get_next_line :*

 Creating a very convenient function to add to my collection that helps learning a new concept in C programming: the static vairables !
+In particular, this function returns a line, read from a file descriptor.